 New Volunteer Training: Litigating Protection Order Cases for Domestic Violence Victims

-Civil Protection Order (CPO) cases provide supervised in-court litigation experience in a short time frame, while helping ensure the immediate safety of a survivor and her children.
-Each case lasts just 8-12 days on average, and volunteers may sign up far in advance to represent a client on a certain hearing date, allowing busy attorneys to predict when they will need to be in court.
-This training provides an overview of the process for obtaining a CPO on behalf of domestic violence survivors.
+This training will prepare attorneys to obtain protection orders (“stay-away” orders) on behalf of domestic violence survivors, helping ensure the immediate safety of survivors and their children.
+Volunteers receive supervised, in-court litigation experience in a short time frame: cases lasts just 8-12 days on average, and volunteers may sign up far in advance to represent a client on a certain hearing date, allowing busy attorneys to predict when they will need to be in court.
 Topics include: dynamics of domestic violence, the Intra-Family Offenses Act, interviewing clients, obtaining evidence, and handling contested hearings.

 New Volunteer Training: Representing At-Risk Children as a Guardian Ad Litem